Port of Hull: Quays, wharfs and piers

 In addition to the Riverside Quay at Albert Dock, the former pier at Alexandra Dock, and the roll-on roll-off river terminal at King George Dock, there are other water side berths at the port, both on the Humber and on the River Hull.

 The Corporation Jetty (or Old Corporation Pier, also known as Brownlow's Jetty) was between Limekiln Creek and the Humber Dock west pier.
 The construction of the West Dock necessitated the demolition of the old pier.
 The Hull and Selby Railway (1840) had a wharf at Limekiln Creek, a small north-south running harbour.
 This was also used by the Manchester, Sheffield and Lincolnshire Railway (MS&LR) which operated a lighter service from it.
 The Creek was stopped up as a result of the building of the West Dock in the 1860s.
 As a provision of the 1861 act replacement facilities were provided for the railway companies, at a place called Railway Creek.
 The Railway Creek was constructed as part of the works for the new West Dock (Albert Dock); beginning in 1863, a new harbour was formed east of Limekiln Creek; the Limekiln Creek was kept open until the alternative provision for the NER and MS&LR companies had been made.
 Following the completion of the works, the small east-west running Railway Creek harbour connected at its east end to the Albert Dock basin.
 In 1873, the NER had a warehouse built at the site, designed by Thomas Prosser and modified by Benjamin Burley, both NER architects.

-Corporation Pier, constructed in 1810, was parallel to the mainland but not directly connected to it; it was converted to a "T"-shaped pier in 1847.
+Corporation Pier, constructed in 1810, was parallel to the mainland but not directly connected to it; it was converted to a T-shaped pier in 1847.
 It was used as the terminus of the Hull to New Holland ferry, initially run by the MS&LR and later by the LNER and British Rail, until the service ended in 1981 because of the opening of the Humber Bridge.
-It was renamed Victoria Pier in 1854.
+It was renamed Victoria Pier in 1854, but both names were commonly used.
 A railway booking office latterly named Hull Victoria Pier was established here c.
 1849 by the MS&LR, and closed on 25 June 1981 with the cessation of the ferry service.
 The pier has been altered several times.
 A floating pontoon was added in 1877 and removed in 1980; an upper Promenade was added in 1882, and removed in the mid-20th century.
-As of 2005, the primary wooden structure is "L"-shaped.
+As of 2005, the primary wooden structure is L-shaped.